OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 #### Testing the PUT Method

-1. Capture the base request of the testing website with a personal proxy and leverage that request via the proxy's resend functionality.
+1. Capture the base request of the target with a web proxy.
 2. Change the request method to `PUT` and add `test.html` file and send the request to the application server.

    ```html